Who are we

 What personal data do we process?

-We process personal data about you that you give to us when you make a donation, apply for a grant, register for events, or sign up as a Friend such as your name, billing and delivery addresses, email address, telephone number and payment card details.
-When you visit our website we also automatically receive your IP address which is a unique identifier for your computer or other device you are using to access our site.
+We process personal data about you that you give to us when you make a donation, apply for a grant, register for events, sign up to our mailing list, submit an entry for an award, or join as a Friend such as your name, billing and delivery addresses, email address, telephone number and payment card details.
+When you visit our website, we also automatically receive your IP address which is a unique identifier for your computer or other device you are using to access our site.
+We may also use information from publicly available sources to carry out research to assess your inclination and capacity to support the Charity financially or by volunteering your time.

 If you use your credit or debit card to donate to us or to purchase a membership, item, or service, we will ensure that this is done securely and in accordance with the Payment Card Industry Data Security Standard.
 You can find our more information about PCI DSS here https://www.pcisecuritystandards.org/security_standards/index.php